Backbase

-Backbase is a Dutch banking software financial technology company that provides a banking infrastructure software platform that it calls engagement banking.
-The system is used by financial institutions globally from large banks to credit unions and community banks.
-Backbase provides retail banking, business banking and wealth management software solutions.
+Backbase is a Dutch financial technology company that provides an AI-native banking operating system.
+The company's software serves as an orchestration and intelligence layer for financial institutions, designed to unify data and manage customer interactions on top of legacy core banking systems.
+The platform is used by retail banks, commercial banks, credit unions, and neobanks.

 History

 Backbase was founded in 2003 in Amsterdam by Jouk Pleiter and Gerbert Kaandorp.
-The company originally produced an AJAX framework, based on HTML, JavaScript and CSS.
-This eventually took the form of the Backbase Customer Experience Portal Backbase originally sold to a wide range of internet-facing businesses, including financial services, but in 2013, Pleiter pivoted the company to focus solely on financial services.
+The company originally produced an Ajax framework (based on HTML, JavaScript and CSS) which eventually turned into the Backbase Customer Experience Portal.
+Backbase originally sold to a wide range of internet-facing businesses, including financial services, but in 2013, Pleiter pivoted the company to focus solely on financial services.
 In 2017, Pleiter's work at Backbase was recognized with the LOEY Award, the prize for the best online entrepreneur in the Netherlands.

-The business expanded globally in the following years, with offices in several countries.
-Backbase employed around 2,000 staff globally.
+The business expanded globally in the following years, opening offices in Atlanta, Singapore, and other major hubs.

-In 2021, Backbase announced a strategic partnership with Microsoft, which sees Backbase's Engagement Banking Platform serving in the engagement layer within Microsoft Cloud for Financial Services.
+In 2021, Backbase announced a strategic partnership with Microsoft, which sees the Backbase platform serving in the engagement layer within Microsoft Cloud for Financial Services.

-In June 2022, Backbase received investment of €120 million from US-base private equity firm, Motive Partners, giving Backbase a valuation of €2.5 billion.
+In June 2022, Backbase received investment of €120 million from US-based private equity firm Motive Partners, giving Backbase a valuation of €2.5 billion.

+In 2026, Backbase updated its strategic positioning to fully focus on artificial intelligence in banking, launching what it marketed as an 'AI-native banking operating system.'
+This shift aimed to transition the company's product and service offering from traditional engagement banking to a platform centered on 'Agentic AI' and unified banking operations.

+Architecture

+Backbase develops a banking operating system designed to sit above existing core banking systems, such as mainframes or legacy databases, coordinating activity across them without replacing the underlying system of record.

+The system is organized into two domains: a runtime environment where workflows and automated processes execute in production, and a design-time environment used to build and configure those workflows before deployment.

+Runtime environment

+The runtime environment processes banking operations across digital channels, employee-facing interfaces, and automated software agents.
+It is structured around six layers.